thexmanxyz/Logo-Image-Hover-Gantry/README.md

 # Logo | Image | Hover - Particle for Gantry
 This project contains a Gantry Particle and adds a very powerful image render and animation component to the Gantry templating framework. **Logo | Image | Hover** is an advanced version of the standard *Logo / Image Particle*.
 However, it is much more flexible and encapsulates the parameterization of many fancy CSS3 rollover, hover and transition effects within.
 Furthermore, it provides an easy, user friendly and GUI assisted configuration and integration.
-In the current revision the following CMS systems are supported:
+In the current revision the following CMSs are supported:
 * Joomla
 * Wordpress
 * Grav